Squeezing enhanced nonreciprocal quantum correlations via Barnett effect: Abstract

 \section{Abstract}

 Cavity optomagnonic platforms offer a promising route for exploring quantum phenomena, particularly quantum correlations, which are vital resources for modern quantum technologies.
-Here, we propose a theoretical scheme for achieving nonreciprocal quantum correlations such as entanglement, quantum discord, and Einstein-Podolsky-Rosen (EPR) via Barnett effect in a molecular-optomagnonical system, where a yttrium iron garnet sphere is placed in a microwave cavity that is hosting molecules.
+Here, we propose a theoretical scheme for achieving nonreciprocal quantum correlations such as entanglement, and quantum discord via Barnett effect in a molecular-optomagnonical system, where a yttrium iron garnet sphere is placed in a microwave cavity that is hosting molecules.
 We show optimal parameter regimes for achieving nonreciprocal quantum correlations through Barnett effect.
-The generated entanglements are robust against thermal fluctuations, persisting even at temperatures as high as $6000 K$.
+The generated entanglements are robust against thermal fluctuations, persisting even at high temperatures.
 Our scheme suggests a new tool for engineering noise-tolerant quantum correlations, and paves a way toward realizing novel nonreciprocal quantum devices by integrating magnons with molecular ensembles.